digidem/mapeo-mobile/KNOWN_ISSUES.md

 - Map "my location" blue dot sometimes appears behind observations
 - Transparent circle around "my location" blue dot does not actually signify GPS accuracy.
+- Pressing the "locate me" button moves the map to your location without animation (sudden jump)

 #### New/Edit Observation

-- If you close the New/Edit observation screen or press the back button, there is no confirmation before the edit/new observation is cancelled.
 - There is no way to add the name of person using the phone to an observation
 - There is no way to stop the location of a new observation updating from the GPS except from saving the observation (e.g. the user needs to stay in the same location until they save the observation for the first time)
-- Pressing the "locate me" button moves the map to your location without animation (sudden jump)
+- Confirmation does not show up when pressing the back button (only when pressing the close icon)

 #### Edit Observation

 - There is no way to delete an existing observation
+- No confirmation shown when cancelling edit

 #### Photos